Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: -quiver and its Birational Weyl Group Action

-\begin{rem}(\textit{$\mathcal A_n$-quivers}) \begin{enumerate} \item There are no dashed arrows due to the amalgamation. \item The cluster Poisson coordinates associated with the $\mathcal A_n$-quiver are the log-canonical coordinates of the $\mathcal A_n$-groupoid. \item $\mathcal A_3$-quiver is same as the Markov quiver; so it is derived from a triangulation of a once-punctured torus. $\mathcal A_4$-quiver is the quiver from a triangulation of a torus with two punctures. \end{enumerate} \end{rem}
+\begin{rem}(\textit{$\mathcal{A}_n$-quivers}) \begin{enumerate} \item There are no dashed arrows due to the amalgamation. \item The cluster Poisson coordinates associated with the $\mathcal{A}_n$-quiver are the log-canonical coordinates on the $\mathcal{A}_n$-groupoid. \item The $\mathcal{A}_3$-quiver coincides with the Markov quiver.
+Hence, it arises from a triangulation of a once-punctured torus.
+The $\mathcal{A}_4$-quiver arises from a triangulation of a twice-punctured torus. \end{enumerate} \end{rem}